Italian Designer Chiara Ferragni Flaunts Curvy Figure In Scanty Yellow Top And Denim Jeans

 Italian entrepreneur and designer Chiara Ferragni captured the attention of plenty of her 22.3 million Instagram followers when she shared some gorgeous new snapshots of herself on Friday, January 8.

-The three-slide series displayed the 33-year-old expecting mother in a living room with French country decor.
+The three-slide series displayed the 33-year-old expectant mother in a living room with French country decor.
 Chiara was centered in every shot as she struck some sweet poses.

 In the first photo, she sat down on the armrest of a black leather couch with her legs parted and chest pushed out.
-She placed both hands between her thighs and smiled sweetly as she looked directly into the camera’s lens.
+She placed both hands between her thighs and smiled sweetly as she looked directly at the camera.
 She posed similarly in the second and third snapshots, except she bent her right leg further in the second slide, displaying part of her foot.

 Her long, multi-tonal blond hair was parted slightly off-center and styled in loose waves that fell effortlessly around her shoulders.
 She sported long, almond-shaped nails that were finished with a vibrant red polish.